-(Note) TSE REIT Index is adjusted to MHR's unit price on the announcement date of the management policy (Sep.
-14, 2010) and shows the relative performance vs. MHR's unit price performance
+(Note 1) Unless otherwise stated in this document, all amounts of less than a unit are omitted and all fractions are rounded up to one digit below the decimal point.
+(Note 2) TSE REIT Index is adjusted to MHR's unit price on the announcement date of the management policy (Sep.
+14, 2010) and shows the relative performance vs. MHR's unit price performance.

-Unitholders Breakdown (as of January 31, 2016)
+Unitholders Breakdown (as of July 31, 2016)